4TUResearchData-Carpentries/workshop_notes/README.md

    - `python*`.
       - For example, Python shares JupyterLab notebooks and runs in two sessions.
 Hence: `python1.ipynb`, `python2.ipynb`
    - `unixshell*`, `git*`.
-      - For example, Unix Shell and Git both share the command history and run in one session each.
+      - For example, the Unix Shell and Git lessons both share the command history and run in one session each.
 Hence: `unixshell.log`, `git.log`.
-Hint: give the command history a format extension that GitHub renders neatly q(md is not OK).
+Hint: give the command history a format extension that GitHub renders neatly; as a contrary example, `md` does not render the new lines of a native text file well.

 The table is an example of the eventual data hierarchy: